Skip to content

 async def demo(

-now: datetime.datetime = field.Query.i(default_factory=datetime.datetime.now)
+demo_value: datetime.datetime = field.Query.t(default_factory=datetime.datetime.now),

 ) -> PlainTextResponse:

-return PlainTextResponse(now)
+return PlainTextResponse(str(demo_value))

 @pait()